Murder suspect captured after 8-day search

-The Tennessee Bureau of Investigation says a multiple murder suspect has been captured after a dayslong search involving helicopters and dogs in rugged terrain.
+The Tennessee Bureau of Investigation says a suspect accused of committing multiple murders has been captured after an 8-day search rugged terrain and involving helicopters and dogs.

 The agency says 53-year-old Kirby Gene Wallace was taken into custody on Friday after a search that narrowed to Stewart County.
-It says more details will be released at a news conference.
-Wallace reportedly was found near a chicken pen by a truck after a sighting.
-According to WKRN, Sheriff Belew said Wallace was cooperative for the most part and that he was located from a deer stand.“He basically walked right to us.
+Wallace was found near a chicken pen by a truck.

+According to WKRN, Sheriff Belew said that Wallace was cooperative for the most part and that he was located from a deer stand.
+Wallace reportedly followed the sheriff's commands with little resistance.
+A loaded handgun was found in his waistband.

+“He basically walked right to us.
 It was luck," the sheriff said.
-Wallace ultimately followed the sheriff's commands with little resistance.
-A loaded handgun was found in his waistband.

 Related Content